Contents

 A quick Wikipedia search on NRE will reveal two things.

 That brings up a valid question: Why not just use production or unit costs?
 In answering this question, you need to be aware of a couple of things.
-First, PCBs are made up of numerous parts, and the mass production of them can involve many, many different calculations of how much these parts cost and how to pay the individuals who put these parts together.
+First, PCBs are made up of numerous parts, and their mass production can involve many, many different calculations of how much these parts cost and how to pay the individuals who put these parts together.

 Additionally, it can take more than one person to complete PCB-related projects.
 Also included in NRE costs are the costs involved in maintaining staff to finish any given PCB-related project.